roberth26/recommerce/README.md

 Lets use the `Product` entity as an example.
 The `<ProductDetail />` React component needs to render the category name, so it requires a `Product` *and* its `ProductCategory`, modeled as `Product<ProductCategory>`.
 If `<ProductDetail />` received a `Product<ProductCategoryID>` it would only have the category's ID and be unable to render its name.
 The Redux action `ReceiveProduct` is non-specific; any depth of a `Product` tree can be dispatched with `ReceiveProduct`.
 This flexibility is modelled as `Product<ProductCategoryID | ProductCategory>`, simplified as `Product<ProductProductCategory>`, or just `Product` if we rely on the default type argument.
 The API function `updateProduct()` takes a `Product` of any depth, but returns a shallow `Product<ProductCategoryID>` as that's the behavior of the API.

 The Redux store is normalized, so all entities are stored in their shallow forms.
-Selectors are used to denormalize the entities, essentialy stitching related entities together from different branches of the store.
-Normalizing an entity is a cheap and pure operation, as you can always produce the "bottom type" of the edge, the ID, with the full entity.
+We can use selectors to denormalize the entities, essentialy stitching related entities together from different branches of the store.
+Normalizing, on the other hand, is a cheap and pure operation, as we can just map a downstream entities to their IDs.

 *I'll admit the generics syntax could get pretty unwieldy when there's many relationships, or for some reason we need to model a deep tree (unlikely).*

+### Redux Middleware For Effects
+There are tons of great articles about redux middleware, so I'll assume some level of familiarity.
+I particularly prefer middleware that offer a thread-like behavior for running effects.
+I'm mainly referring to `redux-saga` and `redux-observable`.

+### Recommerce Effects
+Recommerce performs it's side effects within `redux-observable` epics (see `*/effects.ts`).
+It implements a form of the saga pattern.
+Each module defines self-contained "local" sagas (epics), where the only IO is the module's respective actions and API calls.
+The `/app` module defines higher-level sagas that act as orchestrators, pushing and pulling data to/from the local sagas through the universal message bus: the Redux store.
+A module's actions become the interface for its sagas.
+These orchestrator sagas can generate a transaction ID and provide that as action meta to the local sagas.
+The local sagas will pipe this transaction ID through all of the resulting actions so the orchestrator can safely identity related actions within a transaction flow.
+This makes it possible for the `/products` module to completely own the product creation transaction, as well as enable the orchestrator to dispatch `CREATE_PRODUCT` and identity the resulting `RECEIVE_PRODUCT`.

+Sometimes an entity type is received from another entity's API.
+For instance, the `getProduct()` API function returns a `Product` with its `ProductCategory`.
+We don't want that `ProductCategory` to go to waste when we normalize the product for storing, but we also don't want to couple the `/products` reducer to any of the `/product-categories`' actions.
+We can write an `/app` saga that integrates these two modules and stores any `ProductCategory` (`/product-categories`) that is received within a `RECEIVE_PRODUCT` action (`/products`).

 ### redux-observable
-I've used `redux-saga` religiously for three years now.
-That all said, I'm a huge fan of point-free, functional style programming.
-I love to use `lodash/fp` to build functional "pipelines".
+I'm a huge fan of point-free, functional style programming.
+I love to use `lodash/fp` to compose functions point-free.
+Even though I've used `redux-saga` religiously for the last three years, I wanted to try out `redux-observable` because of the point-free functional style of `rxjs`.
+I can't map (pun) most of my saga recipes into `rxjs` yet, but I enjoy this style much more.
+Experts, please let me know if I can improve any of the epics!

 ### Container Components
+I tend to decouple presentational components (I'll refer to them as components) from their redux-connected versions (containers).
+This seperation encourages building a more flexible and futureproof&trade; component API.
+Component's don't need to understand redux actions, dispatches, or generally their context within an app.
+Instead they offer delegation callbacks like `renderProduct`, and semantic, flexible event callbacks like `onOrderDelete`.
+All the `<OrderDetail />` component wishes to express is the User's intent to delete an order.
+A container composed around this component can dispatch `DELETE_ORDER` when the underlying component calls its `onOrderDelete`.
+The container is coupled to the application's state tree, selectors, actions, and maybe more.
+The component, on the other hand, is only coupled to the `Order` interface, and can be reused in other apps.

+In recommerce, modules are completely decoupled.
+For instance, `<OrderDetail />` delegates the rendering of products (`renderProduct`) to its parent/caller.
+The various modules define components dedicated to rendering their respespective entity (and no others), and the `/app` module builds containers around those components.
+Since these modules do not depend on the `/app` module (only the reverse is true), then only `/app` builds containers.
+Containers are coupled to the redux store, and only `/app` is aware of the store.

+#### Typing a Container Component
+Typing a container with TypeScript isn't exactly easy, and I won't offer an easy solution.
+Here's how we can achieve full type-safety and piece of mind when defining containers:

 ```typescript
 // Here we can derive the props from the presentational component <OrderDetail />
 type OrderDetailProps = ComponentProps<typeof OrderDetail>;